NOTE

 1. Once the source of the denied traffic is identified, check if it is feasible to stop this traffic at source or closer to source.

-Example: If there is a device that is flooding syslog messages to a particular destination, you can remove the syslog server destination from that device to stop the flood.
+- Example: If there is a device that is flooding syslog messages to a particular destination, you can remove the syslog server destination from that device to stop the flood.

 2. Allowing traffic with security policies

-3. Protection against known offenders (DoS policy)
+3. Protection against known offenders (DoS policy deny)

 - If exact IPs of the hosts causing the issue are known, creating a DoS policy with the action “Deny” will help.

-- Since DoS policies are evaluated before security policy lookup and do not have large number of entries, packets are blocked earlier thereby saving firewall resources.
+- Since DoS policies are evaluated before security policy lookup and do not have large number of entries, packets are blocked earlier thereby greatly saving firewall resources.

-4. Protection against unknown offenders (DoS policy)
+4. Protection against unknown offenders (DoS policy protect)

 - Creating a DoS classified policy with the action “Protect”